alarner/Curriculum/assignments/js-tic-tac-toe/README.md

   -------------
 ```

+Players should not be able to move to a coordinate where they or the other player have already moved.
 Once someone has won, stop asking for new moves and tell the players who was the winner.

 ## Bonus 1